 DESIAP focuses on design to understand what enabling role it takes in tackling various issues.
-Awareness of design is increasing in government and businesses alike.
-DESIAP has been assisting practitioners who may not self-identify as ‘designers’, as they have not been formally trained in design, to understand what designing is, and to recognise how they are designing in their practices, in self-taught and intuitive ways with the communities they work with.
-It acknowledges that such practices can be called designing social innovation and seeks to explore the synergies between established fields and discourses of ‘Design’ (with big ‘D’)and ‘Social Innovation’.
-This is an asset-based approach to build inter-disciplinary capacities.
+Awareness of design is increasing in government, businesses and communities alike.
+DESIAP has been assisting practitioners who may not self-identify as ‘designers’, as they may not have been formally trained in design, to understand what designing is, and to recognise how they are designing in their practices, in self-taught and intuitive ways with the communities they work with.
+It acknowledges that such practices can be called designing social innovation and seeks to explore the synergies between established fields and discourses of ‘Design’ (with big ‘D’) and ‘Social Innovation’.
+We take an asset-based approach to build inter-disciplinary capacities.

 Through successive DESIAP events, common features of designing social innovation have been shared and noted (see Fig below).
 In many cases, communities and change-makers are working in highly participatory ways that resemble established design approaches such as co-design, participatory design and human-centred design.
 Both co-design and participatory design are human-centred approaches that involve people in iterative processes of problem definition, research exploration, idea generation, evaluate and prototype creative ways of addressing challenging social, political and environmental issues.
 The highly collaborative nature and shared ownership of the work means there is significant investment of time and effort to build relationships and trust with and within the community and other relevant stakeholders towards empowerment of community.
 The nature of work is iterative and intuitive, providing multiple points of connection to build a shared understanding of the opportunity / problem being worked on and how best to respond to it.